-- Positive feedback to individuals or groups - Visual prompts to highlight individual's good behaviour, i.e. stickers, posters - Letters or phone calls home to parents - Awarding House Points and Golden Points - Teacher awards for children working or behaving exceptionally well - SJF award for exceptional performance or service
+- Positive feedback to individuals or groups - Visual prompts to highlight individual's good behaviour, i.e. stickers, posters - Letters or phone calls home to parents - Awarding House Points (KS2) and Dojo Points (R&KS1) for school attributes e.g. excellent 'SHINE' behaviour - Teacher awards for children working or behaving exceptionally well

-- Nominations for termly SJF cups such as 'The Kindness Cup' or 'The Heart that sees' - A celebration assembly is held regularly in celebration of pupils' success in and beyond the school day - Golden Time may be offered on a Friday for all children who have earned it. - A Good to be Green certificate for every child who has been 'Green' for a half term with a prize from the Good to be Green prize box (see appendix 1) - Moving on to the DOJO reward chart if child has collected all their Golden points.
-DOJO points are usually given by EYFS/KS1 and lower KS2 classes
+- Nominations for termly SJF cups such as 'The Kindness Cup' or 'The Progress Cup' - A celebration assembly is held regularly in celebration of pupils' success in and beyond the school day - Golden Time may be offered on the last Friday of every month for all children who have earned it. - There will be certificates for children who achieve 100/200/300 positive points.